jsdom/jsdom/Contributing.md

 If you are testing something that can only be accomplished through the jsdom API, and not inside a normal web browser, you'll want to write a different kind of test.
 Such tests are written using [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/).

-To write such a test that, simply add a file in `test/api/`, following the surrounding conventions.
+To write such a test, simply add a file in `test/api/`, following the surrounding conventions.
 Then, add it to the manifest at `test/index.js`.

 **To run all API tests:** `npm run test-api`